PortSwigger/cstc/README.md

 If you're missing an operation in the CSTC, we encourage you to give it a shot at implementing it yourself!
 It's possible in three easy steps:

 1. Copy the below template into a Java class file under `src/main/java/de/usd/cstchef/operations`.
 The folders here represent the categories.
-Than change all the placeholders in below template and add your cstom operation logic in the perform method.
+Then change all the placeholders in below template and add your custom operation logic in the `perform()` method.

 ```java
 import burp.api.montoya.core.ByteArray;